Julie Michelle Klinger: Career

 After completing her Ph.D.
 Klinger joined the Pardee School at Boston University where she was assistant professor for 4 years between 2015 and 2019.
 She also served as one of the associate directors of the Land Use and Livelihoods Initiative (LULI) at the university's Global Development Policy Center (GDP Center).
 In January 2020, she moved to the University of Delaware's Department of Geography and Spatial Sciences as an assistant professor in the university's new Minerals, Materials and Society Program.
+In 2025, she moved to the University of Wisconsin-Madison Nelson Institute for Environmental Studies to co-develop the Critical Minerals & Materials Working Group.

-Klinger traces the history of rare earth elements, 17 elements which are important to a wide variety of technologies including electronics, telecommunications, medicine, green energy (solar panels, wind turbines and electric vehicles), and defensive systems.
+Klinger traces the history of rare earth elements, 17 elements which are important to a wide variety of technologies, including electronics, telecommunications, medicine, green energy (solar panels, wind turbines and electric vehicles), and defensive systems.
 Klinger also studies the legal and political implications of proposals to mine rare earths on the moon, which is currently protected under an international treaty.

 Rare Earth Frontiers

 Klinger received the 2017 Meridian Book Award for Outstanding Scholarly Work in Geography from the American Association of Geographers for her book Rare Earth Frontiers: From Terrestrial Subsoils to Lunar Landscapes.
 In this book, she examines the production and consumption of the so-called rare-earth elements.
 The book addresses geographical, geological and geopolitical issues.
 She examines ways in which the terms "rare earths" and "frontier" reinforce a scarcity myth that is used to justify environmental and human damage.